bert/CudaCodeSamples/README.md

 # CudaCodeSamples
-Experimenting with the CUDA Toolkit (NVIDIA Accelerated Computing)
+Experiments with the CUDA Toolkit (NVIDIA Accelerated Computing)

 # Copyrights.
 Copyrights to original auhors and licenses as mentioned in the source files.